 5 Types of Food You Should Be Eating Regularly

 Healthy eating can be puzzling when nutritional advice changes all the time.
 The good news is you don’t need to go on the latest fad diet to eat well.
 (In fact, you probably shouldn’t!)
-Just make sure to include these five rock stars of nutrition in your diet on the regular, and you’ll be ahead of the game.
+Just make sure to include these five rock stars of nutrition in your diet on the regular, and eating healthy will become an easy part of your routine.

 1. Faithful Fruits and Vegetables

 Fruits and vegetables are some of the healthiest foods you can chow down on.
 They’re chock full of nourishing vitamins, protective antioxidants, detoxifying phytonutrients and filling fiber—all in one low-calorie package.

 For most folks, the big block to eating more produce is the prep time.
 Make sure you have some no-fuss veggies on hand for quick snacks and lunches: carrot/red pepper/celery sticks, sugar snap peas, grated beets, baby lettuce mix, and cherry tomatoes are great grab-and-go options.